DOUBLE, DOUBLE DOIL, AND TROUBLE

 Matt promised in the contract to indemnify Aynne from any liability, which should have protected her from even the $28,000 in damages, but we’ll leave it to you to imagine how reliable a promised indemnity might be from a guy who did not even show up in court to defend himself.

-Some time we’ll talk about performance bonds, people.
+Some time I’ll talk about performance bonds, people.
 For now, we’ll call Aynne “Double Doil,” but concede that she nevertheless may have avoided $119,000 worth of real trouble.

 It was then that Aynne hired Matt McCourt to selectively harvest timber on her property.
 Matt did the paperwork with the State, and helped Aynne get a copy of the tax map of her property.
 Aynne, who was not especially cartographically inclined, understood that Matt would determine the boundary of the property from the tax map, an impossible task.

 No matter, because Matt told Aynne he would indemnify her in the event that he trespassed on any land she did not own.
 The indemnification provision in the agreement was to Aynne, who didn’t want to be liable for “anything that might … happen.”